stephenfairchild/arch-assist/README.md

 ### Installation

 Download and extract the tarball.
 Run the pre-install first and then the install.
-The machine reboots after that and you should can then remove your live USB.

 ### From SSH